DiveGearAdvice.comUpdated May 2026

 Browse All Guides

 Most divers don't need a complex camera setup.
 A GoPro Hero 13, a wrist mount, and some natural light produces footage that looks excellent and will outlast the dive in your memory.
-That said, once you start diving regularly, you'll want to capture what you're seeing — and the difference between a decent underwater camera and a bad one is stark.
+Once you start diving regularly, you'll want to capture what you're seeing, and the difference between a decent underwater camera and a bad one is stark.

 This guide covers what actually works in UK conditions: green-tinged water, visibility that swings between 3m and 15m, and temperatures that make you want simple kit that just works.